 Simplify Output Geometry—Specifies whether the travel mode generalizes the geometry of analysis results and by how much.

 Larger simplification values result in reduced bandwidth requirements and rendering times, but the output line and polygon features aren't as clear, especially as you zoom in on the map.
-Output routes for walking modes are not simplified as much as they are for driving modes.
+Output routes for walking modes are not simplified as much, as they are for driving modes.
 Pedestrian routes are viewed at larger map scales, so more detail is needed for the route lines.

-Create travel modes
+Use travel modes